 Having network redundancy implemented in the network also means that various network devices and technologies are in place, which means having redundancy also means having a complex network.

-Network Redundancy Types
+Types of Network Redundancy

 Designing a redundant network requires a deep understanding of how to address various types of challenges that the task requires.
-Below are several network infrastructure design considerations that are taken into account to establish network redundancy systems that act as a failsafe to ensure continuity of services:
+Below are several network infrastructure design considerations that are taken into account to establish network redundancy systems that act as a failsafe to ensure the continuity of network services:

 Benefits of Network Redundancy

 Putting a network contingency in place enables the business to prevent revenue loss caused by unplanned outages.
-Do take note that even if the downtimes are unplanned, they can be mitigated with proactive solutions.
+Do note that even if the downtimes are unplanned, they can be mitigated with proactive solutions.
 Here are several benefits of having extensive backup systems in your entire network:

 24/7 network availability is an obvious advantage of implementing redundant networks.
 This is important to customers who rely upon 24-hour services such as hospitals and banks.